Atil, Sonora: Geography

-"Arrow Point", in the Pima language.

 The terrain is desert and mostly flat.
 Summer temperatures average 25.6 °C but daytime extremes are frequently above 40 °C. The winter average is 12.8 °C.

 There is one tarmacked road crossing the municipality linking Altar with Tubutama.
 There are several dirt roads crossing the desert.

+Economy

-The economy is based on agriculture with lands irrigated by the Cuautémoc Reservoir located in the north of the municipality.
-There is also cattle raising.
+The economy is based primarily on agriculture with lands irrigated by the Cuauhtémoc Reservoir located in the north of the municipality.
+Cattle raising is also practised.